-Revenue Vehicles Facilities and Equipment Field Amenities and Fixtures Architectural and Engineering for Park and Ride Lot \$ 156,247 3,825,150 60,698 228,662 Architectural and Engineering for Park and Ride Lot \$ 4,270,757
+Revenue Vehicles Facilities and Equipment \$ 156,247 3,825,150 Field Amenities and Fixtures 60,698 Architectural and Engineering for Park and Ride Lot - 228,662 \$ 4,270,757

 Revenue vehicles remain the major component of the Authority's net capital assets and will do so going forward.
 Facilities expenditures are higher than usual due to the construction of the Oakley Park and Ride lot which should be completed in FY23.